Interpol seeks arrest of Indian billionaire jeweller Nirav Modi

 His eponymous high-end brand has stores in several of the world’s major cities, including Hong Kong.

-India last month requested Interpol to issue a so-called red corner notice to help trace Modi after the fugitive diamond merchant was last spotted in Britain.
+India last month asked Interpol to issue a so-called red corner notice to help trace Modi after the fugitive gem dealer was last spotted in Britain.

 A red corner notice seeks the arrest or provisional arrest of wanted persons with a view to extradition.